 Under the leadership of Michael Kaschke, the ZEISS Group's Executive Board team has developed and implemented forward-looking strategies.
 These have led to above-average growth and sustainable value creation at ZEISS for an entire decade.
 The company has a highly attractive business portfolio and is in an excellent position.
 The ZEISS Group is continuing to develop from a technology leader with a global reputation to a company that actively shapes its customers' markets.
 For this, we would like to extend our special thanks to Michael Kaschke.

 Work of the Supervisory Board committees

 The Audit Committee met three times as scheduled.
 It evaluated the efficacy of risk management and discussed subjects such as compliance, internal auditing, the internal control system, accounting and the key issues of the annual audit and the annual financial statements.
-The Chairman’s Committee convened four times.
-At the meetings, personnel decisions were prepared and the reallocation of business was discussed in connection with the changes to the Executive Board.
-Target achievement and Executive Board remuneration were subjected to the regular review.
-At the Supervisory Board meetings the Chairmen of the Audit and Chairman's Committees reported regularly about the work of the committees.
+The Chairman's Committee also convened three times.
+At the meetings, preparations for personnel decisions were made and the reallocation of business was discussed in connection with the changes to the Executive Board.
+The achievement of targets and Executive Board remuneration were subjected to regular review.
+In the Supervisory Board meetings, the Chairmen of the Audit and Chairman's Committees provided regular reports on the work of their committees.
 The Mediation Committee did not convene during the year under review.